 CTRRP is an eviction prevention and rehousing program in New Haven County.
 Based on eligibility requirements, ESG grants are available for rental arrears, utilities, moving costs, and more.
 Other resources may help the homeless in the city, and there are free motel vouchers or security deposit help.
 More on New Haven County homeless prevention.

 Continuum of Care, Inc. administers the Housing Resource Development Program.
 They offer financial assistance and housing placement.
-Program Staff search throughout Greater New Haven County area to help qualified people locate low income housing.
-Case managers and staff also administer rental subsidy loans and rental supplemental grants for families and/or individuals with mental health needs who can live independently in the region.
+Program Staff search throughout Greater New Haven County area to help qualified people locate a safe and affordable place to live.
+Case managers and staff also administer rental subsidy loans and supplemental grants for families and/or individuals with mental health needs who can live independently in the region.

 If you are facing a hardship, call them for information.
 The agency will process requests for rental assistance, and the organization may also providing bridge subsidy and security deposit loans to the low income.
-67 Trumbull Street, New Haven, Connecticut 06510, dial (203) 401-2082
+Address is 109 Legion Ave, New Haven, CT 06519, dial (203) 562-2264 or (203) 401-2082.

 CMHC runs the New Haven Shelter Plus Care Program.
-The non-profit can offer financial assistance with rent expenses, support services, and access to either short term or permanent housing rental subsidies for working poor and/or homeless individuals.
+The non-profit can offer financial assistance with rent expenses, support services, and access to either short term or permanent housing.
+These are a form of rental subsidies for working poor and/or homeless individuals.
 Applicants need to have a serious, HIV/AIDS, or some other condition.
 The agency passes out rental assistance certificates.
 319 Peck Street, Building #1, New Haven, CT 06513.
-Call (203) 764-6330
+Call (203) 974-7300 or (203) 764-6330.

 Elderly Services of New Haven offers the Rent Rebate Program for the Elderly & Disabled.
 Rebates and subsidies are offered.
 Address is 165 Church Street, New Haven, Connecticut 06511, phone (203) 946-7854.
 Read more on housing programs for seniors.